Image via boston.com

 A Quincy Quarry News exclusive file photo image

-Further posed was how $100 million is was said slated to be allocated towards finally redoing the long woeful Quincy Center MBTA station.
+Further posed was how $100 million is to be allocated towards finally redoing the long woefully rundown Quincy Center MBTA station.

-Unmentioned, however, was just when funds might actually be made available, when a redone station would then follow, how likely tens of millions more will likely be needed, little to no word if commuter parking is planned, or how Burgin Parkway will be subjected to a years-long Mini Big Dig as the plans include moving the bus platforms to the other side of the tracks to an underground facility underneath along much of Burgin Parkway between Granite and Dimmock streets.
+Unmentioned, however, was just when such funds might actually be made available, when a redone station would then follow, how tens of millions more will likely be needed, little to no word if commuter parking is planned nor any word whatsoever that Burgin Parkway would be subjected to a years-long Mini Big Dig as the plans include moving the bus platforms to the other side of the tracks to an underground facility underneath much of Burgin Parkway between Granite and Dimmock streets.

-And speaking of renovating local MBTA stations, no word was offered as to when North Quincy MBTA Station will be renovated, something that once was said to funded via air rights rental income from the owners of the 600 unit apartment complex built upon MBTA property where the station once had surface parking.
+Speaking of renovating local MBTA stations, no word was offered as to when the North Quincy station might be renovated, something that once was said to funded via air rights rental income from the owners of the 600 unit apartment complex built upon MBTA property where the station once had surface parking.

 | quincy news